30 March 2011

 A look at some key figures relating to Friday's 9.0-magnitude earthquake that hit northern Japan, triggering a tsunami that caused widespread devastation and crippled a nuclear power plant:

 9.0: Magnitude of the earthquake that struck off the coast of northeastern Japan Friday, according to the U.S. Geological Survey and Japanese officials, revised from the USGS’s earlier estimate of 8.9.
-The new reading means the quake is tied for fourth on the U.S. survey's list of strongest earthquakes since 1900.
+The new reading means the quake is tied for fourth on the U.S. survey's list of strongest earthquakes since 1900.9.5: Magnitude of the world's largest recorded quake, which took place in Chile on May 22, 1960, according to the USGS.

 8: Estimated number of feet that Japan’s main island shifted as a result of the earthquake.